arin8/arin8.github.io/Fall-Detection/README.md

 # Fall Detection
-In this project, LSTM-based neural network models are developed to detect falls from sensor data, with a focus on balancing accuracy and training efficency.
+In this project, **LSTM-based neural network** models are developed to detect falls from wearable inertial sensors data, with a focus on balancing accuracy and training efficency.
 The first model uses a simple two-layer LSTM architecture trained over 10 epoches with batch size 32.
 It achieved a test accuracy of 98% with a test loss of 0.044.

 The second model introduces a deeper architecture by increasing the batch size to 64 for faster learning, and with early stopping to avoid overfitting.
 The model achieved a test accruacy of 98% as well but an increase in test loss to 0.049.